 #1 Know what your objectives are

-Identifying why you want to do something is the first step towards ensuring its success.
-The same goes when you are designing a patient satisfaction survey.
-You need to find out which are the areas that you want to improve.
+It would be best if you found out which areas you want to improve.
 The survey results might give you starkly different responses from what your expectations would have been.
-But it is always wise to be well prepared so that you can have crystal-clear answers.
+But it is always wise to be well prepared to have crystal-clear answers.

 Would you like to know why the patient wait times are longer?